mrivasperez/divergent/README.md

-# Divergent
+# Divergent Technology

-A blockchain and cryptocurrency implemented in JavaScript.
+A cryptocurrency and full stack crypto platform implemented in JavaScript.

 ## Why?